Nivolumab (By injection)

 - Severe inflammation, including pneumonitis (lungs), colitis (intestines), hepatitis (liver), nephritis (kidneys), or encephalitis (around the brain)

-- Overactive or underactive thyroid, or similar problems with other glands or body systems (including the nervous system)
+- Thyroid problems, or similar problems with other glands or body systems (including the nervous system)

 - Changes in blood sugar levels